KarolGitHub/lucidify/MONGODB_LOCAL_SETUP.md

 # Connect to MongoDB
 mongosh

-# Switch to lucidifier database
+# Switch to lucidify database
-use lucidifier
+use lucidify

 # View collections
 show collections